christoffertoppe/Web-uimahallit/README.md

+# REST API for the project
-# index.js includes all the REST-interface calls made to the back-end.
+## index.js includes all the REST-interface calls made to the back-end.

 ## GET /api/location?=value